-Wz left London the 24th of July, 1860, for the Château de C-, near Paris.
+WE left London the 24th of July, 1860, for the Château de C----, near Paris.
 One of the most remarkable interpositions of Providence which have ever happened to me occurred at this place.
 Many doubt the possibility of such interpositions, but I have not been allowed to doubt them, and I have to thank our Heavenly Father that I have so often been made aware of His ministering care and kind Providence.
 I do not suppose for a moment because of this, that His Providence is more over me than over all His children, and I believe that in looking back over our past lives, there are none of us who can fail to recognise the finger of God directing and protecting them, often in some remarkable and even almost physical way, though generally, perhaps, through means apparently more remote than those which saved my life on the 16th September, 1860.

 I had just returned from Naples, whither I had been to visit a friend-but who had passed from earth before I had arrived-and I found my health affected by fatigue of travelling and mental depression.
-Being recommended to take much out-door exercise, during my stay at the Château de C-, I used to take with me my gun-more that it might be said I was out shooting than for any great attraction the sport has for me.
-The Château de C-, distant half-an-hour by railway from Paris, stands in a beautiful old park.
-Some of the trees are of very great height; one of the largest, a northern poplar, stands a quarter of a mile from the château at an angle of the park, where it is separated from the outer grounds by a hedge.
-To this spot, when there is much shooting going on in the neighborhood, the game used to come for shelter; and I, who am but an indifferent marksman, could get easy shots by planting myself by the hedge.
+Being recommended to take much out-door exercise, during my stay at the Château de C----- I used to take which me my gun-more that it might be said I was not obsering than for any great attraction the sport said way from Paris, stable in a beautiful out-said.
+Some of the trees are of very great acquit other of the sargest a northern poplar, stable a planter of a mile of the sargest a château at an angle of the planter of a mile of the sargest a there is more all out-grounds of the target where there is more all out-grounds of the target of an indifferent mannemal to the get explore of the same ing myself of the helps